nymtech/nym/clients/webassembly/README.md

 ### Developing

-Whenever you change your Rust, run `wasm-pack build` to update the built was artefact in the `pkg` directory.
+Whenever you change any Rust in the `src` directory, run `wasm-pack build` to update the built wasm artefact in the `pkg` directory.

 # IMPORTANT!!